bincrafters/bincrafters.github.io/_posts/2017-10-03-Conan-Package-Bazel.md

 ---
 layout: post
-title: 'Conan Package - Java 8 and 9 installers'
+title: 'Conan Package - Bazel'
 tags: [C++, Conan.io]
 ---

-Bincrafters has now published Conan packages for both the Java 8 and Java 9 installers to our public Conan repository on Bintray.
-Indeed it's a bit surprising to have a need to package Java with Conan.io, but it turns out that there are C++ related tools which require Java.
-The tool that prompted this package was Google's open-source build system Bazel, which uses Java to compile C++.
-Thus, it is primarily intended to be used as a `build_requirement` in a Conan recipe.
+Bincrafters has now published a Conan package for Google's open-source build system "Bazel" to our public Conan repository on Bintray.
+Bazel is used as the build system in a number of their popular C++ projects, including Abseil, Protobuf, Tensorflow, and others.
+It is primarily intended to be used as a `build_requirement` in Conan recipes for these projects.

 ## Package Reference

-    java_installer/8.0.144@bincrafters/stable
+    bazel_installer/0.6.0@bincrafters/stable

 ## Usage Information